torbsd/torbsd.github.io/projects.md

 ###[Tor Browser Porting to OpenBSD](tb-obsd.html)###

 Porting [Tor Browser (TB) to OpenBSD](https://github.com/torbsd/openbsd-ports) is our flagship project and demands the most attention.
 Porting TB requires tracking the upstream Tor Browser, in addition to working the port into a strict OpenBSD ecosystem.
+The list of dependencies is long plus Firefox add-ons such as TorButton and HTTPS-everywhere.
+There have been seven releases so far.
 We are in some initial discussions to get TB ported to other BSDs.

 ###[BSD Tor Relay Guides](relay-guides.html)###